Deep Learning for Constrained Utility Maximisation: The Deep Controlled 2BSDE Method for the Markovian Case

 where $\Theta^0_{\text{BSDE}} \in \R^{1 + d + \rho(d,d^2)}$ is a vector representation of $(v^0_0, z^0_0 ) \cup (\lambda^0_i)_{i=0}^{N-1}$.
 This is referred to as the BSDE loss function in the sequel.
 In practise, we evaluate the sample average of this loss function.
-The coefficient $\beta >0$ is some tuning parameter that can be chosen.
-In our case, we choose $\beta = 0.5$.
+The coefficient $\gamma >0$ is some tuning parameter that can be chosen.
+In our case, we choose $\gamma = 0.5$.

-In addition, for each time step the arbitrary control choice $\pi$ is not optimal, so we must also maximise the loss functions
+In addition, for each time step the arbitrary control choice $\alpha$ is not optimal, so we must also maximise the loss functions

 for $i = 0, \ldots , N-1$.
 This is referred to as the control loss function in the sequel.
 Again, we evaluate a sample average of this loss function.
-We proceed to optimise these loss function in turn, starting with our arbitrary 0-superscript parameters.
+We proceed to optimise these loss functions in turn, starting with our arbitrary 0-superscript parameters.
 Now suppose we have just finished step $j \in \N$.

 The first sub-step is to improve the terminal condition loss.
-We generate $V_N, Z_N$ and $X_N$ using $\Theta^j_\text{BSDE}$ and $\theta^j_i$ for $i= 1 , \ldots , N-1$, which are carried forward from the previous step.
+We generate $V_N, Z_N$ and $\mathcal{X}_N$ using $\Theta^j_\text{BSDE}$ and $\theta^j_i$ for $i= 1 , \ldots , N-1$, which are carried forward from the previous step.
 We then make an improvement using one step of the ADAM algorithm, against the loss function $\LL_1$, resulting in the updated parameters $\Theta^{j+1}_\text{BSDE}$.
-We also keep track of the moment estimates that are present in the algorithm \cite{kingma2014adam}.
+We also keep track of the moment estimates that are present in the algorithm as in \cite{kingma2014adam}.

 The second half of the iteration step is to improve the control process.
-We can first simulate the processes $\pi$ and $X$ using our previous parameter set $\theta^{j} = \left(\theta^{j}_i\right)_{i=0}^{N-1}$, then simulate $Z$ and $\Gamma$ using the updated parameters $\Theta^{j+1}_\text{BSDE}$, and finally make the following improvement using one step of the ADAM algorithm.
+We can first simulate the processes $\alpha$ and $\mathcal{X}$ using our previous parameter set $\theta^{j} = (\theta^{j}_i)_{i=0}^{N-1}$, then simulate $Z$ and $\Gamma$ using the updated parameters $\Theta^{j+1}_\text{BSDE}$, and finally make the following improvement using one step of the ADAM algorithm.
 For each $i= 0 , \ldots , N-1$ we update $\theta^j_i$ using the ADAM algorithm against $-\LL_2(\cdot,i)$, resulting in $\theta^{j+1}_i$.
 We use a negative here since ADAM is a minimisation algorithm, but we wish to maximise the Hamiltonian $F$ at each time step.
 We track the moment estimates and move to step $j+2$ and repeat this process.
+We do this for each path of a batch of simulated paths of size $B \in \N$.